 After playing so many scary characters, Cushing began to grow weary of the reputation he was developing.
 As he commented at the time, "I do get terribly tired with the neighbourhood kids telling me 'My mum says she wouldn't want to meet you in a dark alley'."
 To combat the stereotype, he took on one of the most beloved roles of British pop culture – he became Doctor Who.
 As he didn't appear in the TV series, he wasn't one of the eleven numbered Doctors, but he did play the Doctor in two films: 1965's Dr. Who and the Daleks and 1966's Daleks – Invasion Earth: 2159 A.D.
 His kindly Doctor helped give the actor a brand new image.

-Peter Cushing died of prostate cancer in 1994 at the age of 81.
+Cushing died of prostate cancer Aug.
+11, 1994, at the age of 81.
 Whether he was playing the characters we loved, or the ones we loved to hate, we always loved him.

 Written by Linnea Crowther